-"I would love to but I have another occupation most evening of the week."
+"I would love to but I have another occupation most evenings of the week."

-"If you can just stay for one or two days a week after class and promise me you'll practice sometimes on your way home, that will be no problem!"
+"If you can just stay for one or two days a week after class and promise me you'll sometimes practise on your way home, that will be no problem!"

 From that day on, she never had a dull day.

-A twelve years old girl was getting to her workplace.
+A twelve-year-old girl was getting to her workplace.
 Granny's Cupboard had changed since she had put her foot in.
 They changed the simple metallic racks by more attractive wood imitation shelves.
-The wall had paying advertisement of a brand or another.
+The walls had paying advertisement of a brand or another.
 There was even a "youth" section that sold everything that was "in" at the moment.
-Having a twelve years old employee helped to keep up to date.
+Having a twelve-year-old employee helped to keep up to date.

 Still, the store was closed as she got there.
 Intrigued, Chihiro used her key to get in and locked behind her.
 Voices were coming from the back store.
 Not being one to spy, she walked in.

 "…won't last forever!
 You know it!
 You should… Who are you?" asked a man visibly arguing with the old owner.

 "Hello!
 I'm Ogino Chihiro, Granny's part-time employee.
 Nice to meet you!"